migtools/mig-operator/docs/usage/MTCAPIDoc.md

   refresh: false
 ```

-- spec.closed: If the migration was successful for a migplan, controller sets this value to True indicating that after one successful migration no new migrations can be carried out for this migplan
+- spec.closed: If the migration was successful for a migplan, controller sets this value to True indicating that after one successful migration no new migrations can be carried out for this migplan.

 - spec.destMigClusterRef: ObjectReference contains enough information to let you inspect or modify the referred object.

 - spec.hooks: MigPlanHook hold a reference to a MigHook along with the desired phase to run it in.
+    -   spec.hooks.executionNamespace: ExecutionNamespace holds the name of the namespace where hooks should be implemented.
+    -   spec.hooks.phase: Phase indicates the phase when the hooks should be executed.

 - spec.indirectImageMigration: If set True, disables direct image migrations.